 That smartphone in your pocket, that tablet on your coffee table or that laptop on your desk contains a treasure chest of information about you, your friends and your family.

-This data includes contact information, photos and location data.
+Mobile device data typically includes contact information, photos and location data.
 Because of this, your mobile devices need protection.
 Follow a few simple security precautions and enjoy your mobile tech with peace of mind.

 Keep a Clean Mobile Machine